Traditional Armenian food – 45 Armenian dishes you must try now

 A minced meat dish that is lightly spiced and mixed with crushed wheat and onions however, they are not grilled but cooked in a chicken broth that is flavoured with brown sugar and pomegranate molasses.

-This is an Armenian Lentil Kofte with the kofte patty made from red lentils and bulgur.
+This is an Armenian Lentil Kofte with a kofte patty made from red lentils and bulgur.
 The cooked lentils and wheat are mixed with onions, butter and salt and fried then served with a salad and sprinkled with cumin.

 Is a traditional Armenian dish of skewered minced meat kebab.
 It is made with different types of meat like beef, lamb, or mutton ground with onions, herbs, spices, and seasonings.
 The meat is shaped into a sort of flat sausage around a skewer and then grilled on a mangal.